steph-xue/PrimaryCareClinic/README.md

 <br>

 ## Unit Testing (JUnit Jupiter)
-- Test was essential to ensure the application was robust and error-free
+- Thorough testing was critical to ensuring the reliability and robustness of the application
 - I used JUnit 5 (Jupiter) to write unit tests for every class and method in the model and persistence packages including:
     - Models:
         - TestClinic.java